isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Normal Academic.md

 \# The drawing and painting assessment allows for:

 *   Candidates’ personal expression and response to their chosen themes using drawing and paint media;
-*   Candidates’ inquiry and interpretation of their chosen theme;&nbsp;
+*   Candidates’ inquiry and interpretation of their chosen theme;
-*   Candidates’ can only present their Final Artwork in a drawing and/or painting medium; and&nbsp;
+*   Candidates’ can only present their Final Artwork in a drawing and/or painting medium; and
-*   Candidates’ visual and aesthetic awareness.&nbsp;
+*   Candidates’ visual and aesthetic awareness.

-<b>Educational pathways for students who would like to pursue a career in Art.</b>
+**Educational pathways for students who would like to pursue a career in Art.**

 </p><p>Go to the <a href="#section-1">top</a></p>

 <h3 id="section-8">Design and Technology</h3><p>
 Design and Technology is a subject that aims to nurture children to possess important sets of learning dispositions as follow:

 1. Comfortable to deal with uncertainties and complexities in an ambiguous and volatile world.
 2. Possess a caring heart and willing desire to improve the quality of life through thoughtful and practical design solutions.
 3. Develop curiosity and drive to seek out how things work in the real world.
 4. Communicate confidently their design solutions through doodling and/or sketching and 3D manipulation of material.
 5. Develop strong critical and creative thinking by exploring many unusual and interesting ideas in response to a given design context and need.

-<b>Assessment Criteria for Design &amp; Technology [O-Level and N-Level]</b>
+**Assessment Criteria for Design &amp; Technology [O-Level and N-Level]**

 The assessment objectives of the subject can be found at SEAB website under the syllabus document as follow:

 7059 - GCE O-Level D&amp;T<br>
 7055 - GCE N-Level D&amp;T

 \* The written paper will be design-centric.
 Question 1 requires knowledge application of the design process.
 Questions 2 - 4 requires knowledge application of the Technology topics and these include Structure (O-Level syllabus only), Mechanism and Electronics